 If you had to select the best Massively Open Online Courses (MOOCs) platforms, how would you do it?
 You could compile the individual course ratings offered on each system (see coursetalk.org) or you could do what several people do when choosing a program; look at university rankings to give you an indication of the quality of the academic programs.

-With the help of 9 world university rakings, we rated the top 4 MOOCs platforms (Coursera, edX, Futurelearn and Udacity) by compiling the ratings of the partnering institutions.
+With the help of 9 world university rakings, we rated the top 4 MOOCs platforms (Coursera, edX, Futurelearn and Udacity) by compiling the ratings of the partnering institutions in order to find the best MOOCs.
 How did we do this?

 The following example is for Harvard University, a parnering university of edX.